 BFA in Art Education

-The Art Education program is currently accepting applications to the 2018-2019 Pre-Art Education cohort.
+The BFA in Art Education program is currently accepting applications to the 2019-2020 Pre-Art Education cohort.
 Deadline: Friday, March 22nd, 2019.

 The BFA in Art Education program provides the requirements for Illinois State teacher licensure and the experiences needed for students to become effective teachers/artists/researchers at the high school level including Chicago’s diverse public schools and communities.
 The program cultivates the study and making of art in a variety of ways that are rooted in local cultures and histories of activism and democratic participation in the public sphere.
 BFA in Art Education students will develop their own artistic practice and consider how a rigorous process of art making can be shared with their students.